astral-sh/ruff-vscode/README.md

 }
 ```

-To fully capture the LSP messages between the editor and the server, set the `ruff.trace.server`
+To capture the LSP messages between the editor and the server, set the `ruff.trace.server`
 setting to either `messages` or `verbose` in your `settings.json`:

 ```json